vZome/vzome/docs/sharing.md

 {% endcomment %}
 ```
 {% endraw %}
-This section is there just to help you navigate from the source `index.md` to the other two
+This section is there just to help you navigate from the source `.md` file to the other two
 important places: the actual generated web page, and the supporting assets folder.
 Jekyll will completely ignore this section, since it is marked as a `comment`,
 so none of it will appear in the final web page.